I'm Not Your Typical Dog Trainer ...

 But I didn’t love my job.
 I woke up every morning dreading going to work.
 I was stuck in a career I hated, trapped in a dead-end marriage, and living a life where my sole purpose was to make money.

 To survive and to fill the void that was eating me alive, I did what every self respecting person does.

 I was in the rainbows and butterflies period of my life where I firmly believed that love was all I needed to change the world.
 I proudly displayed a sticker on my car that said “Don’t breed or buy while shelter pets die.” and I bought hook, line and sinker the propaganda that there are “no bad dogs, only bad owners.”

 I loved and spoiled him.
 And yet, he developed severe aggression with people.
 I never punished him, yet he was reactive with dogs.
 And I had him in training from day 1, yet he still developed such severe separation anxiety, that he tore a 9 ft hold in the carpet of my college apartment when I was off at work.

-You see, it’s not that pit bulls are bad dogs.
-It’s simply that many of them have this pesky little thing called drive...something that many trainers and owners don’t know much about.
-Couple that with the fact that they are pretty darn sensitive to their handlers, and with some, it can be easy for behavioral issues to pop up when they live with inexperienced owners.
+You see, it’s not that he was a bad dog.
+It’s simply that he possessed this pesky little thing called drive...something that many trainers and owners don’t know much about.

 I understood none of this at the time.
 All I knew was that I loved him and I was hell bent on helping him.